molssi-seamm/mopac_step/README.rst

 seamm-mopac Docker image
 ------------------------
 There is a Docker image available for the SEAMM MOPAC plug-in for running mopac.
-It is available at
+It is available at the Github Container Registry (ghcr.io) as

 .. code-block:: bash

-    ghcr.io/molssi-seamm/seamm-mopac:latest
+    ghcr.io/molssi-seamm/seamm-mopac:<version>

+Where <version> is the explicit version tag for the desired image.
+The tag `latest` is quite confusing, and does not mean the latest version of the image, so we recomend using explcit versions rather than `latest`.

-It can also be run standalone with the following command:
+The container can also be run standalone with the following command:

 .. code-block:: bash

-    docker run --rm -v $PWD:/home ghcr.io/molssi-seamm/seamm-mopac:latest <input file>
+    docker run --rm -v $PWD:/home ghcr.io/molssi-seamm/seamm-mopac:<version> ?mopac <input file>?

 where `<input file>` is the input file for the MOPAC calculation.
-By default, the input file is `mopac.dat`.
+By default, mopac is run using the input file `mopac.dat`.
 The output files will be written to the current directory.
+The `--rm` option removes the container after it exits, and the `-v` option mounts the current directory to the `/home` directory in the container.

 Acknowledgements
 ----------------